KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## 3    17                       5     3 60%
     ## 4    18                       5     3 60%

-Checking row 17 and 18, they do not contain important information.
+Checking row 17 and 18, these rows are having their important information missing.

 ``` r
 t1[c(17:18), ]